nginx/unit-docs/source/controlapi.rst

    Repeat these commands on the second machine to see where the target instance stores its state.

-   Stop both Unit instances, for example, running the following command as root:
+   Stop both Unit instances, for example:

    .. code-block:: console